 About the Instructor

-Undergraduates: Completion of at least sophomore level by summer 2014 and instructor approval.
+Undergraduates: Completion of at least sophomore level by summer 2016 and instructor approval

 Included in program fee:

-3 units, housing, shared studio space, 14 days of three meals a day while staying at Lysuholl Farm, guest lectures, museum entrance fees, field trips, and travel/health insurance
+3 credits, housing, shared studio space, 14 days of three meals a day while staying at Lysuholl Farm, guest lectures, museum entrance fees, field trips, and travel/health insurance

 Not included in program fee: